kaselby/DirichletMixtureModels.jl/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Further Information

+If you would like further information on Dirichlet Processes, Dirichlet mixture models, or the derivations of any of the conjugate models used in this package, see the sources linked in the 'resources' folder.

 ## Acknowledgments

 * Dr. Radford M. Neal for his wonderful paper on Dirichlet Process mixture models.